fls-bioinformatics-core/ngsarchiver/README.rst

-Copies any directory and its contents to another location for archiving purposes, but without performing compression or other manipulations
-(a "copy archive directory").
+Copies any directory and its contents to another location for archiving purposes, but without performing compression (a "copy archive directory").

 At its most basic this is a straight copy of the source directory, with some metadata files added.